aumuaythai/aumt-website-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup
-Add firebase info to a .env file in the root directory for the environment variables provided by firebase:
+Add firebase info to a .env.production and .env.development file in the root directory for the environment variables provided by firebase:

 REACT_APP_FB_API_KEY